ros2/rcpputils/docs/FEATURES.md

 # rcpputils Features

 This package includes convenience functions for cross-platform c++ functionality and for mathematical utilties.
-These functionalities are siloed into the `rcpputils` and the `rcppmath` namespaces respectively:
+These functionalities are siloed into the `rcpputils` namespace:
 * [`rcpputils` - General convenience functions](#rcpputils-general-convenience-functions)
   * [Assertion functions](#assertion-functions)
   * [Clang thread safety annotation macros](#clang-thread-safety-annotation-macros)